Type founding and manufacture

-The Type Archive (London) holds all the necessary machinery to create type using Monotype casters.
+The Type Archive (London) used to hold all the necessary machinery to create type using Monotype casters.
+It is now being moved to the Science Museum Group’s facility in Wroughton, and no new matrices or typefaces will be made.
 Russell Maret recently created Hungry Dutch (a new face inspired by the Fell types) with the Archive’s assistance.

 There are accessible overseas resources (note, US type height is the same as the UK).
 There are active foundries (two or three) there along with individuals.
 In Europe, Patrick Goosens in Antwerp preserves typefounding.
 He has acquired the remnants of type foundries from the US and India and is actively restoring them to working states.
 He is keen to preserve the arts of punchcutting, both hand and with engraving machines.